zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 			Node 	 :  10.99.117.133
 ```

-The `shared` field is shown as ‘no’ indicating that this is not a shared volume
+Note that the `shared` field is shown as `no`, indicating that `clitest` is not a shared volume.

+Next, let's turn on sharing:

 ```text
 pxctl volume update clitest --shared=on
 ```

-Let’s do a `pxctl volume inspect` on the volume again.
+At this point, the volume's sharing settings should have been updated.
+We can easily check by running `pxctl volume inspect` on the volume again:

 ```text
 pxctl volume inspect clitest